Islam and the Quran

 CONCLUSION

-– He will be the Chief Corner Stone
+– the Chief Corner Stone

-– He will be a prophet like Moses
+– a prophet like Moses

-– He will be from the rejected lineage, the Ishmaelite
+– from the rejected lineage, the Ishmaelite

-With no doubt, “The Expected One” has already come, and he was Prophet Muhammad (PBUH).
+Without a doubt, “The Expected One” has already come, and he was Prophet Muhammad (PBUH).

 [1] According to this verse, the “ummi = أُمّيّ ” are people who were not granted a divine scripture.
 The Meccan people were called “ummi = illiterate” at the time when the Qur’an was sent down.
 This was not due to their inability to read or write, but because they did not have a divine book with them.
 Those who were granted a book but are unaware of Its content are also called “ummi = illiterate” in the Qur’an: “Among them (the Experts in the Book) are illiterate ones.
 They do not know the Book but the fictions about It, and they only make assumptions” (al-Baqarah 2:78).